dvirchakim/iot-data-stack/README.md

      sudo ufw allow 8123/tcp  # Home Assistant
      ```

+5. **n8n secure cookie issue**
+   - If you see a warning about secure cookies in n8n, restart the stack:
+     ```bash
+     docker-compose down
+     docker-compose up -d
+     ```
+   - The stack is pre-configured to fix this issue with `N8N_SECURE_COOKIE=false`

 ### Getting Help

 If you encounter issues not covered in this troubleshooting section:
 1. Check the logs of all services: `docker-compose logs`
+2. See the [fix-webhook.md](fix-webhook.md) guide for webhook-specific issues
+3. Refer to the [README-auto-discovery.md](README-auto-discovery.md) for auto-discovery issues
-2. Open an issue on GitHub with detailed information about your problem
+4. Open an issue on GitHub with detailed information about your problem
-3. Include relevant logs and your environment details
+5. Include relevant logs and your environment details

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.